American Principles Project: Abortion

+APP is anti-abortion.
+In 2009, APP cofounder George explained his position that abortion is a moral crime.
+In 2023, APP policy director Jon Schweppe recommended that politicians pursue a federal ban on abortion with exceptions popular with voters, including rape, incest, or if the health or life of the mother is at risk.
+APP president Schilling also called for "A 15-week law that allow[s] exceptions for rape, incest and life of the mother.
+That’s harder for the other side to take down."

+Diversity programs

+APP has conducted focus groups to evaluate how to effectively criticize the concept of diversity programs as part of election campaigns for conservative candidates, such as evaluating whether the terms "woke" and "DEI" received positive or negative responses.

 Education

-The American Principles Project has been critical of the Common Core standards.

-In 2012, Jane Robbins, Senior Fellow at the American Principles Project, and Emmett McGroarty, Executive Director of APP Education, co-authored a report for the APP and the Pioneer Institute called Controlling Education From The Top: Why Common Core Is Bad For America.
+The American Principles Project has been critical of Common Core standards.
+In 2012, Jane Robbins, Senior Fellow at the American Principles Project, and Emmett McGroarty, executive director of APP Education, co-authored a report for the APP and the Pioneer Institute called Controlling Education From The Top: Why Common Core Is Bad For America.
 APP staff members have testified before state legislatures, encouraging states to withdraw from the Common Core standards.
 APP argued that the Republican Party would suffer in the 2016 presidential election if it fielded a pro-Common Core candidate.

-APP has also opposed the teaching of critical race theory and transgender topics in public schools.

-Economics and monetary policy

-The American Principles Project has been critical of Federal Reserve System monetary policy and has advocated a return to the gold standard.

-In November 2014, Steve Lonegan, Director of Monetary Policy at the American Principles Project, sent a public letter to Federal Reserve Chairman Janet Yellen requesting a meeting to discuss how current monetary policy is "reducing" the standard of living for "average working Americans."
+APP president Cannon criticized Trump's appointment of Betsy DeVos as United States secretary of education in 2016 because they did not think she was sufficiently opposed to Common Core.